 And I don’t really like the results of roasting in water.

-Of course as with any switch over, it may take practise before roasting without oil becomes second nature to you.
-And you may have a few times when the vegetables don’t come out how you want them.
+Of course, as with any switch-over, it may take practice before roasting without oil becomes second nature to you.
+And you may have a few times when the vegetables don’t come out how you want them to.

 Don’t give up!